 No pectus excavatum sufferer wants to be treated like a freak.

-Most patients with deformity think of themselves as freaks.
+Most patients with the deformity think of themselves as freaks.

-If you’ve never had the deformity, you’ll never understand how damaging it is psychologically.
+If you’ve never had it, you’ll never understand how damaging it can be psychologically.

 Kids with sunken chests don’t want to be considered as freaks, particularly during their sensitive teenage years.